netgvarun2012/VirtualTherapist/README.md

   - [BERT](https://huggingface.co/docs/transformers/model_doc/bert) was trained on text transcrition embeddings.
   - Finally, a MultiModal architecture was created and finetuned jointly by concatenating Hubert and BERT embeddings.
   - More information on the whole process can be found [here](https://github.com/netgvarun2012/VirtualTherapist/blob/main/documentation/Speech_and_Text_based_MultiModal_Emotion_Recognizer.pdf).

+- Deployment:
+  - Lightweight Streamlit app as a front-end was chosen due to its simplicity and rapid development capabilities, allowing for quick prototyping and user-friendly interaction with complex data and models.
+  - All the models were deployed on Hugging Face's Model Hub, a platform known for its accessibility, scalability, and collaborative environment for sharing and accessing state-of-the-art models and solutions.
+  - Finally, Hugging Face Spaces was used as the cloud hosting platform , providing a convenient and collaborative environment for hosting, sharing, and showcasing the models, datasets, and applications in an accessible and user-friendly manner.
+  - Github repo was utilized for sharing files between local and huggingface repo.

 - The competition required the contestants to establish the stock timing model, spontaneously find the best trading opportunity to complete the trading and strive for the lowest overall trading cost of the stock.
 - The competition offered 500 stocks, each stock must complete buy and sell of 100 shares a day, and each trading of the number of shares can be distributed freely.